 All links go directly to official Wynnburg, Tennessee government websites.

+If you need statewide criminal history, the Tennessee Bureau of Investigation offers a state criminal repository that can be accessed online or through a formal request.
+Although procedures can vary, many law enforcement agencies provide online portals for easier access to records, making the process user-friendly for residents needing to retrieve their criminal history or that of others.
 Wynnburg falls under the jurisdiction of the Lake County Circuit Court, which handles a variety of legal matters, including civil and criminal cases.
 Individuals seeking court records can do so through the court's official online portal or by visiting the clerk's office in person.
-This office is responsible for maintaining all court-related documents and offers assistance for those in need.
-Additionally, vital records such as birth, death, and marriage certificates can be obtained through the Lake County Clerk-Recorder's office or the Tennessee Department of Health's vital records division.
+This office is responsible for maintaining all court related documents and offers assistance for those in need.
+Vital records such as birth, death, and marriage certificates can be obtained through the Lake County Clerk-Recorder's office or the Tennessee Department of Health's vital records division.
 Property records, which include information regarding land ownership and assessments, can be requested from the county assessor and recorder, both of which may also offer online access to their records.
-For broader requests, the Tennessee Public Records Act allows residents to request general public records, with the typical response time for such inquiries ranging from 5 to 10 business days, ensuring transparency and accessibility for the citizens of Wynnburg.
+For broader requests, the Tennessee Public Records Act allows residents to request general public records, with the typical response time for such inquiries ranging from 5 to 10 business days.

 Jail & Inmate Records